city41/ereader-bomb-hunter/README.md

 ### Changing graphics gotcha

 To save space, a sprite uses the same tile data as a background.
-I did this very hacky and manually, I just added a label in `playfieldTIles.tiles.asm`.
+I did this very hacky and manually, I just added a label in `playfieldTiles.tiles.asm`.
 If you run `make gfx`, you will get a fresh copy of that file without the label in it, and then from there the game will error when assembling.

 To fix.
 Open up `playfieldTiles.tiles.asm` and on line 449, add the label `_i_tiles_bomb:`, it should look like this